 After this discovery, the researchers tested whether preventing the cancer cells from capturing the mitochondria would have any effect.

 When they injected an inhibitor of nanotube formation, the cancer cells stopped growing and started shrinking.

 “Based on our observations, there is evidence that an inhibitor of nanotube formation could be combined with cancer immunotherapies and tested to see if it can improve outcomes for patients.”

 Said lead author Tanmoy Saha, PhD, a postdoctoral researcher in the Center for Engineered Therapeutics.

 Knowing how cancer cells behave dramatically impacts our ability to invent new early detection technologies and treatments.

 To help enable earlier detection, we are working hard to make our PanTum Detect test available in the UK.
 We are currently discussing potential partnerships with labs and clinics around the UK.

 PanTum Detect can detect all cancers via a simple blood test, making it affordable and accessible for a primary care setting.
-To learn more about PanTum Detect, please have a read of our whitepaper.

 If you would like to partner with RMDM or find out more about PanTum Detect, please get in touch via our contact form.